Disclaimer: Results, recovery, and risks vary by the individual.

-Q-Switched Nd: YAG Laser for Tattoo Removal in Singapore
+Q-Switched Nd: YAG Laser for PIGMENTATION AND Tattoo Removal in Singapore

 You may want to have a tattoo at one point of time in your life, but regret your decision later.
 In that case, the Q-Switched Nd: Laser YAG can be used for tattoo removal.
 Read on for more details on tattoo removal and the effectiveness of Q-Switched Nd: Laser YAG.